Marcus Harrison Green

 Marti McKenna is a writer and editor who spent over 30 years writing, editing, and wrangling writers and editors in the video game industry.
 She co-founded and co-edited the critically acclaimed electronic magazine Aeon Speculative Fiction (2004–2008) with Bridget McKenna.
 When she’s not moving words and letters and images around her computer screen for the Emerald, she edits novels for independent authors.
 She lives in Leschi, but her heart belongs to Beacon Hill.

-Jessie McKenna is a marketing/communications specialist with a focus on South End nonprofits and small business.
-She began working for the South Seattle Emerald in 2017 as a volunteer and now serves as Content Manager.
-She aims to ensure that every new piece you see on the Emerald has received the care it deserves, so our authors, photographers, and community can shine as brightly on the screen as they do IRL (in real life) — or as close to as humanly possible.
+Jessie McKenna is a writer and marketing/communications and project manager with a focus on South End nonprofits, small business, and community projects.
+She joined the Emerald in 2017 as a volunteer, later becoming the content manager, and now heads up operations.
+She aims to ensure that every part of the Emerald inside and out receives the care and attention it deserves, so our authors, photographers, artists, editors, production crew, and the community we serve may shine as brightly on the screen as they do IRL (in real life).
 Jessie lives in Beacon Hill on unceded ancestral lands of the Duwamish people.
 If you do too, you can pay them rent at RealRentDuwamish.org.

-Megan Christy is a proofreader and copy editor who has worked with a range of storytelling formats from romance role-playing games to nonprofit grant proposals.
-She started volunteering with the South Seattle Emerald in the summer of 2020 and became content coordinator the following year.
+Megan Christy is a proofreader, copy editor, and web content manager who has worked with a range of storytelling formats from romance role-playing games to nonprofit grant proposals.
+She started volunteering with the South Seattle Emerald in the summer of 2020 and joined the Emerald team officially the following year.
 As a granddaughter of an incarcerated Japanese American during WWII, Megan is passionate about helping those whose voices have been forgotten, overlooked, or silenced by society.

 Ardo Hersi is focused on covering South King County, immigrant/refugee, and Muslim communities.
 Hersi attended Seattle Central College and works with youth in education.
 Her passion is storytelling and writing poetry.
 She’s worked with KUOW since 2014 as an advanced producer and helps facilitate workshops and co-hosts the new “Snapshots” series for RadioActive.
 She recently started an online Somali-centric clothing and jewelry business.
 She is a community organizer for Black social justice and Muslim immigration rights and has conducted anti-racist trainings for all ages.
 She’s the daughter of refugees who fled Somalia via Kenya, has seven siblings, and is fluent in Somali.